DavidJmsn/JuiceLoose/README.md

 # JuiceLoose

-JuiceLoose provides scripts to collect NHL betting data and a Shiny dashboard for exploring expected value metrics.
+JuiceLoose provides scripts to collect betting data from the NHL API and ESPN, along with a Shiny dashboard for exploring expected value metrics.
 Data can be stored locally or pushed to Google BigQuery for use on Posit Connect.

 ## Requirements
 - R 4.0 or later